ant-design/ant-design-mini/compiled/wechat/src/Picker/index.en.md

 ## When to use

-- One or more sets of association options are provided for selection by the user.
+- One or more sets of association options are provided for the user to select.
 - When there are less than 5 options, it is recommended to tile the options directly.
 Using Radio is a better choice.

-## Code Sample
+## Code example
 ### Basic use
 <code src='../../demo/pages/Picker/index'></code>